Student Accounts Coordinator

-- Works with students on a wide range of issues, including but not limited to, providing basic college information, ways to pay tuition, payment plans for on-time payers, and student account dispute and petition processes.
+- Works with students on a wide range of issues, including but not limited to providing college information on ways to pay for education costs including college payment plans, student account disputes and petition processes.

 - Performs other related duties as assigned.

 WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS